jp-aws-cloud/elb-elastic-load-balancer/README.md

 > There is a key difference in how the load balancer types are configured.
 With `Application Load Balancers`, `Network Load Balancers`, and `Gateway Load Balancers`, instances are registered as targets with a `target group`, and you route traffic to the target group.

 > With `Classic Load Balancers`, instances are registered directly with the load balancer.

+## Application Load Balancer
+Routes and load balances at the application layer (HTTP/HTTPS), and supports path-based routing.
+An Application Load Balancer can route requests to ports on one or more registered targets, such as EC2 instances, in your virtual private cloud (VPC).

+## Network Load Balancer
+Routes and load balances at the transport layer (TCP/UDP Layer-4), based on address information extracted from the Layer-4 header.
+Network Load Balancers can handle traffic bursts, retain the source IP of the client, and use a fixed IP for the life of the load balancer.

+## Gateway Load Balancer
+Distributes traffic to a fleet of appliance instances.
+Provides scale, availability, and simplicity for third-party virtual appliances, such as firewalls, intrusion detection and prevention systems, and other appliances.
+Gateway Load Balancers work with virtual appliances that support the GENEVE protocol.
+Additional technical integration is required, so make sure to consult the user guide before choosing a Gateway Load Balancer.

+## Classic Load Balancer
+Routes and load balances either at the transport layer (TCP/SSL), or at the application layer (HTTP/HTTPS).